About Embry-Riddle Industry/Career Expos

 - List of your targeted companies (this is where your research is beneficial)

-- Career-Related Presentations/Resume Critiques: Students and alumni may attend Career Services-sponsored workshops available to assist in preparing job candidates to put their best foot forward.
-In addition, walk-up resume critiques will be held Fridays for several weeks prior to the event.
-Visit the EagleHire calendar to view dates, times and locations.
-Presentations will cover topics such as resume and cover letter writing, professional dress, expo preparation, elevator speeches, speed interviewing, professional conferences, social networking, pilot hiring, and negotiating salary.
-Unable to attend a workshop?
-Visit our video archives page to view the presentations on video.
+- Career-Related Presentations/Resume Critiques: Students and alumni may attend virtual Career Services-sponsored workshops available to assist in preparing job candidates to put their best foot forward.
+Visit Handshake to view dates, times and locations.
+Presentations cover topics such as resume and cover letter writing, professional dress, expo preparation, elevator speeches, speed interviewing, professional conferences, social networking, pilot hiring, and negotiating salary.
+Visit our presentation archives page to view presentation slides.

-- Employer Information Sessions: Company Information Sessions will be held the week of the Industry/Career Expo.
-Visit the EagleHire calendar to view dates, times and locations.
+- Employer Information Sessions: Company Information Sessions will be held in the virtual platform in Handshake for virtual events and at the Prescott campus for in-person events.
+Visit Handshake to view dates and times.